apache/apex-core/operator_development.md

 ----------------------

 An operator passes through various stages during its lifetime.
-Each stage is an API call that the streaming application master makes for an operator.
+Each stage is an API call that the Streaming Application Master makes for an operator.
 The following figure illustrates the stages through which an operator passes.